wccbuck/cexi-luashitacast-profiles/README.md

 * `/warpring`, `/sproutberet`, `/echadring`, `/empressband`: These commands equip the appropriate item, wait for the cooldown, use the item, and then unequip it.
 Helpful for when your Dedication runs out during gains.
 * `/showoff`: Similar to the damage-taken and idle equipment overrides, this command replaces your idle set with a "showoff" set you can put on while AFK'ing in Lower Jeuno.
 	> Unlike the damage-taken sets, your showoff set is only applied when you aren't moving or engaged in melee, so your Kupo Suit can still be equipped while you're running around town.
+* `/randmount`: Randomly select a mount from a hard-coded list, or dismount if you repeat the command.
+Not nearly as well-featured as onimitch's mountmaster (https://github.com/onimitch/ffxi-mountmaster/tree/main) but I wanted a way to randomize from a select subset of my mounts.

 ### Job-Specific Custom Commands